-Best Hudson Valley Haunted Houses, Hayrides, and Halloween Scream Parks in 2013
+Best Hudson Valley Haunted Houses, Hayrides, and Halloween Scream Parks

 Ghouls and goblins abound at the region’s haunted houses